prebid/prebid.github.io/dev-docs/activity-controls.md

 ---
 layout: page_v2
-title: Activity controls
+title: Activity Controls
 description: How to stop Prebid from doing things you don't want
 sidebarType: 1
 ---

-# Activity controls
+# Activity Controls
 {: .no_toc }

 Starting with version 7.48, Prebid.js introduced a centralized control mechanism for privacy-sensitive _activities_ - such as accessing device storage or sharing data with partners.